 Move it!Shake it!
 Dance & Play it!
 Street Party Retires

-This parade retires December 1, 2018.
-While we won’t be terribly sad to see this dance party go, it’s actually only getting a slight revamp for the 2018 year.
+This parade retired December 1, 2018.
+While we weren’t terribly sad to see this dance party go, it’s actually only getting a slight revamp for the 2019 year.
 Mickey and Minnie center stage, set to Mickey Mouse Club Mousketeer music is a nice upgrade to this parade and will resonate better with the families who have kids at the “dancing in the street” age.
-The new street show will be called the Move it!
+The new street show, called the Move it!
 Shake it!Mouskedance it!
-Street Party and include merchandise as well.
+Street Party includes special merchandise as well.

 Walt Disney World Staffing Cuts